A determination of the cosmic microwave background temperature using Galactic molecules: Analysis

 \subsubsection{HD\,24534}

 The ESPRESSO data of HD\,24534 require a three component model, which consists of two satellite components at $v\simeq-2.3~{\rm km~s}^{-1}$ and $v\simeq+2.5~{\rm km~s}^{-1}$ relative to the strongest absorption component.
 Given that these satellite components are relatively weak and unresolved, we tie all three components to have the same Doppler parameter.
-We confidently detect lines from $R(0)$, $R(1)$, and $P(1)$ levels, and possibly the $R(2)$ line in the strongest component at $2.5\sigma$.
+We confidently detect the $R(0)$, $R(1)$, and $P(1)$ transitions, and possibly the $R(2)$ transitions in the strongest component at $2.5\sigma$.
 The best-fitting model is shown in Figure~\ref{fig:hd24534}, corresponding to a reduced chi-squared, $\chi^{2}/{\rm dof}=1.060$.

-The total $R(0)$ column density of the strongest component is $\log_{10}[N(R(0))/{\rm cm}^{-2}]=12.767\pm0.021$, while the total Doppler parameter is $b=0.584\pm0.030~{\rm km~s}^{-1}$.
-A joint fit of the two ESPRESSO spectra, provides a column density ratio $R(1)/R(0)=0.423\pm0.017$ using \lsfg.
-Analysing the two ESPRESSO spectra separately, we infer $R(1)/R(0)=0.432\pm0.024$ and $R(1)/R(0)=0.413\pm0.024$, which are mutually consistent, and also consistent with the joint model fit.
-For the \lsfv\ model, we obtain $R(1)/R(0)=0.476\pm0.015$ for the joint fit of both spectra, and $R(1)/R(0)=0.485\pm0.021$ and $R(1)/R(0)=0.468\pm0.021$ when analysing the spectra separately.
+The total $N''=0$ column density of the strongest component is $\log_{10}[N(0)/{\rm cm}^{-2}]=12.767\pm0.021$, while the total Doppler parameter is $b=0.584\pm0.030~{\rm km~s}^{-1}$.
+A joint fit of the two ESPRESSO spectra, provides a column density ratio $\ronezero=0.423\pm0.017$ using \lsfg.
+Analysing the two ESPRESSO spectra separately, we infer $\ronezero=0.432\pm0.024$ and $\ronezero=0.413\pm0.024$, which are mutually consistent, and also consistent with the joint model fit.
+For the \lsfv\ model, we obtain $\ronezero=0.476\pm0.015$ for the joint fit of both spectra, and $\ronezero=0.485\pm0.021$ and $\ronezero=0.468\pm0.021$ when analysing the spectra separately.
 Overall, we find good agreement between the joint and separate fits, with the narrower \lsfv\ suggesting a column density ratio that is elevated by 0.053 ($\sim12$ percent) relative to \lsfg.
-This sightline also provides a measure of the $R(2)/R(1)$ ratio, which is consistent between all analyses (see Table~\ref{tab:fitting_results}).
+This sightline also provides a measure of the $\rtwoone$ ratio, which is consistent between all analyses (see Table~\ref{tab:fitting_results}).